fluidself/fluidself.org/_books/psychology/the-happiness-advantage.md

 A counterfact is an alternate scenario our brains create to help us evaluate and make sense of what really happened.
 Because it's invented, we actually have the power in any given situation to consciously select a counterfact that makes us feel fortunate rather than helpless.
 And choosing a positive counterfact, besides simply making us feel better, sets ourselves up for the whole host of benefits to motivation and performance we now know accompanies a positive mindset.

-Explanatory style--how we choose to explain the nature of past events--has a crucial impact on our happiness and future success.
+Explanatory style—how we choose to explain the nature of past events—has a crucial impact on our happiness and future success.

 Adversity, Belief, Consequence, and Disputation.
 Adversity is the event we can't change; it is what it is.
 Belief is our reaction to the event; why we thought it happened and what we think it means for the future.
 Is it a problem that is only temporary and local in nature or do we think it is permanent and pervasive?
 Are there ready solutions, or do we think it is unsolvable?
-If we believe the former--that is, if we see the adversity as short-term or as an opportunity for growth or appropriately confined to only part of our life--then we maximize the chance of a positive Consequence.
+If we believe the former—that is, if we see the adversity as short-term or as an opportunity for growth or appropriately confined to only part of our life—then we maximize the chance of a positive Consequence.
 But if the Belief has led us down a more pessimistic path, helplessness and inaction can bring negative Consquences.
 That's when it's time to put the D to work.
-Disputation involves first telling ourselves that our belief is just that--a belief, not fact--and then challenging (or disputing) it.
+Disputation involves first telling ourselves that our belief is just that—a belief, not fact—and then challenging (or disputing) it.
 Psychologists recommend that we externalize this voice (i.e., pretend it's coming from someone else), so it's like we're actually arguing with another person.
 What is the evidence for this belief?
 Is it airtight?
 Would we let a friend get away with such reasoning?
 Or is the reasoning clearly specious once we step outside of ourselves and take a look?
 What are some other plausible interpretations of this event?
 What are some more adaptive reactions to it?
 Is there another counterfactual we can adopt instead?

-**PRINCIPLE #5 THE ZORRO CIRCLE**
+### PRINCIPLE #5 THE ZORRO CIRCLE

 Concentrating your efforts on small areas where you know you can make a difference.
-By tackling one small challenge at a time--a narrow circle that slowly expands outward--we can relearn that our actions do have a direct effect on our outcomes, that we are largely the masters of our own fates.
+By tackling one small challenge at a time—a narrow circle that slowly expands outward—we can relearn that our actions do have a direct effect on our outcomes, that we are largely the masters of our own fates.
 With an increasingly internal locus of control and a greater confidence in our abilities, we can then expand our efforts outward.

-The first goal we need to conquer--or circle we need to draw--is self-awareness.
+The first goal we need to conquer—or circle we need to draw—is self-awareness.
 Experiments show that when people are primed to feel high levels of distress, the quickest to recover are those who can identify how they are feeling and put those feelings into words.
 Brain scans show verbal information almost immediately diminishes the power of these negative emotions, improving well-being and enhancing decision-making skills.
 Verbalizing the stress and helplessness you are feeling is the first step toward regaining control.

 Once you've mastered the self-awareness circle, your next goal should be to identify which aspects of the situation you have control over and which you don't.

 When the challenges we face are particularly challenging and the payoff remains far away, setting smaller, more manageable goals helps us build our confidence and celebrate our forward progress, and keeps us committed to the task at hand.

-**PRINCIPLE #6 THE 20-SECOND RULE**
+### PRINCIPLE #6 THE 20-SECOND RULE

 Lower the activation energy for habits you want to adopt, and raise it for habits you want to avoid.
 The more we can lower or even eliminate the activation energy for our desired actions, the more we enhance our ability to jump-start positive change.

 Set rules of engagement.
 The key to reducing choice is setting and following a few simple rules.
 Psychologists call these kinds of rules "second-order decisions," because they are essentially decisions about when to make decisions.

-**PRINCIPLE #7 SOCIAL INVESTMENT**
+### PRINCIPLE #7 SOCIAL INVESTMENT

 In the midst of challenges and stress at work, nothing is more crucial to our success than holding on to the people around us.
 Investing in social connections means that you'll find it easier to interpret adversity as a path to growth and opportunity; and when you do have to experience the stress, you'll bounce back from it faster and better protected against its long-term negative effects.

 Be present, both physically and mentally.
 When someone walks into your office to talk, don't stare at your computer screen.
 When someone calls you on the phone, don't keep typing that e-mail.

 Positive emotions are contagious.
-While authentic positivity will always trump its faux counterpart, there is significant evidence that changing your behavior first--even your facial expression and posture--can dictate emotional change.
+While authentic positivity will always trump its faux counterpart, there is significant evidence that changing your behavior first—even your facial expression and posture—can dictate emotional change.